thesysdev/examples/building-chat-with-c1/README.md

+# Building an advanced agent with C1 by Thesys

-# Build a more advanced agent using [C1 by Thesys](https://thesys.dev) and tool calling
+This is a template for a Next.js application that uses [C1 by Thesys](https://thesys.dev) and tool calling.

 ## Getting Started